 With any exercise, begin by contracting the muscle you intend to engage first.
 So, when doing a seated row for example, pull your hands away from each other first, thereby engaging the lats immediately.
 Then, follow throw with the movement by focusing on driving your elbows back and down.
 This will shorten the muscle and take it through its full range of motion, ensuring constant tension and stimulating your body to repair it bigger and stronger.

 Super important!
 Slow down the negative part of the exercise.
 For example, after you do a bicep curl, control the weight slowly on the way down.
 Keep tension for as long as possible during a set of an exercise.
 Muscles only grow because of the tension placed on them.
 The weight you use should only be a tool to increase tension, but the truth is you can increase the tension just by activating the muscle, fully shortening it, and keeping it under tension through the duration of an exercise.
 In other words, leave your ego and attitude at home when weight training.
 You don’t need lots of weight to get amazing results.

 Yes, the mind-muscle connection is very real.
-It’s your brain that send signals to muscle fiber to contract and extend.
-Therefore, it’s imperative that you focus and the target muscle and squeeeeeeeeeze it to maximize the connection between your mind and the muscle.
-It’s true, you must get your head in the game when bringing up lagging body parts.
+It’s your brain that send signals to muscle fibers to contract and extend.
+Therefore, it’s imperative that you focus on the target muscle and squeeeeeeeeeze it to maximize the connection between your mind and the muscle.
+It’s true—you must get your head in the game when bringing up lagging body parts.
 So, have a vision for the body you want and then train wisely and efficiently to go and get it!